Esteban de Bilbao Eguía: Civil War

 Faced with a choice between compliance with Rodezno and the intransigence of Fal, Bilbao aligned himself with Francoist unification and joined the newly established FET.
-Although he was not among the four Carlists who entered the first 10-member Secretariado of the party, in October 1937, he was nominated as one of 12 Traditionalists to the entirely decorative 50-member Consejo Nacional.
+Although he was not among the four Carlists who entered the first 10-member Secretariado of the party, in October 1937, he was nominated as one of 12 Traditionalists to the entirely decorative 50-member National Council of the Movement.
 Despite vehement objections from Fal Conde, Bilbao remained steadfast and, in December 1937, the new regent-claimant Don Javier and Fal agreed to expel him from the Comunión.
 With all bridges burned, and following the transformation of the Secretariat into the Junta Politica, Bilbao emerged as one of the two top-positioned Carlists in the regime, becoming a member of the Junta in October 1939.
 He had little, if any, influence on the emerging party, as its Estatuto and internal structures were designed by Serrano, who—together with his Falangist entourage—became Bilbao’s chief opponent.
 Bilbao rather excelled as a speaker, mobilizing support at public events in Vascongadas.